This is the multi-page printable view of this section. Click here to print.

 Mount

-Connect to the server and perform the disconnection work (Umount, Disk Offline), and then remove the connection server from the console.
+Access the server, perform the disconnect operations (Umount, Disk Offline), and then disconnect the server from the Console.

-• If you disconnect the server from the console without performing the disconnection work (Umount, Disk Offline) on the server, a server status error (Hang) may occur.
+• If you disconnect the server from the console without performing the disconnect operations (Umount, Disk Offlline) on the server, a server state error (Hang) may occur.

-• Be sure to perform the OS work first.
+• Be sure to perform the OS tasks first.

 1. Click the All Services > Compute > Virtual Server menu.
-Move to the Service Home page of Virtual Server.
+Navigate to the Service Home page of Virtual Server.

-3. On the Block Storage List page, click the resource to be disconnected from the connection server.
-Move to the Block Storage Details page.
+3. On the Block Storage List page, click the resource to detach the attached server.
+You will be taken to the Block Storage Details page.

-5. Refer to the procedure below to disconnect (Umount) the volume.
+5. Refer to the steps below to unmount the volume(Umount).

 # umount /dev/vdb1 /data